 Private Water Supplies

 There are a few properties in the Borough are not on a mains water supply and are supplied from, for example, spring water.
 Where there is a private water supply it must be checked to ensure that the water is clean and safe.
 If you have a private water supply, would like advice about them including water testing and monitoring, please contact us using the details at the bottom of this page for more information.

 Private Leisure Centres

-The Food and Occupational Safety Section is the health and safety enforcing authority for bathing waters in private leisure centres, sports clubs and gyms in the borough.
-We also provide advise on private domestic water systems.
+The Environmental Safety and Health section is the health and safety enforcing authority for bathing waters in private leisure centres, sports clubs and gyms in the borough.
+The Food and Consumer Safety Team also provide advise on private domestic water systems.

 If you have a complaints about a private swimming pool, Jacuzzi or other bathing facility, you should contact us using the details at the bottom of this page.

 A regular programme of inspecting bathing facilities is undertaken.
 Where appropriate samples of the water are taken for analysis to ensure they are both free from harmful bacteria and treated effectively.